KevinBassaDevelopment/angular-ssr-no-flickering-example/README.md

      -> The only thing that changes is the 'Browser/Server' text

+**Comparison Project**

-This Example has been made in **comparison** to the complete same application in ionic, which includes visible flickering: https://github.com/KevinBassaDevelopment/ionic-ssr-flickering-example/tree/master
+This Example has been made in comparison to a complete same application in ionic, which includes visible flickering: https://github.com/KevinBassaDevelopment/ionic-ssr-flickering-example/tree/master

-The **live examples** can be compared here:
+**Live Examples**

 https://angular-ssr.bassa-solutions.at/